Virginia Military Survivors & Dependents Education Program

 - The dependent child must be between the ages 16 and 29 inclusively; there is no age restriction for spouses

-- The qualifying military service member must be a current Virginia citizen or maintained a physical presence in the Commonwealth of Virginia presently and for five consecutive years prior to the date of application submission or must have entered military service as a citizen of Virginia
+- The qualifying military service member must have maintained a physical presence in the Commonwealth of Virginia for five consecutive years immediately prior to the date on which the admission application was submitted by or on behalf of the survivor or dependent for admission to a Virginia public college or university, or the qualifying military service member must have entered active duty military service as a citizen of Virginia

 - In the case of a deceased qualifying military service member, the surviving spouse can meet the residency requirements by: